christian-schlichtherle/neuron-di/README.md

 implementation details!
 So, according to the interface segregation and dependency inversion principles these methods should be moved to another class or interface.
-For the sake of brevity, this is not shown here.
+However, for the sake of brevity, this is not shown here.

 One of the benefits of this approach is that synapse methods not only give a dependency a location and a (return) type, but also a (method) _name_.